Health and Travel Alerts Learn More Left arrow

 Orca spotted in Resurrection Bay, near Seward

-In addition to spotting humpback whales and gray whales, Resurrection Bay and Kenai Fjords National Park will also likely provide you the opportunity to see orcas in action as they hunt for their food.
+In addition to spotting humpback whales and gray whales, you could see orcas in action as they hunt for their food.

-You can also see lively Dall’s porpoises, named after the American naturalist William Dall, showcasing their playful aquatic skills here, plus smaller harbor porpoises swimming along the coastline.
+You can also see lively Dall’s porpoises, named after the American naturalist William Dall, showcasing their acrobatic skills here, plus smaller harbor porpoises swimming along the coastline.

 Misty Fjords, Near Ketchikan